PBN Backlinks – Why do you Need to Avoid Them

 A publishing corporation like Gawker Media LLC, which owns websites like Deadspin, Lifehacker, and others, has a framework similar to that of a personal website.
 However, the difference with websites located in a PBN is that they serve their target audience with valuable material secondary to link development.

-The site network is hidden from the public to prevent detection because Google views this type of artificial link creation as exploitation (hence, “private” blog network).
-In order to conceal your online trace, you need also to utilize several hosting companies for each website.
+The site network is hidden from the public to prevent detection, as Google views this type of artificial link creation as exploitation (hence the “private” blog network).
+In order to conceal your online traces, you also need to utilize several hosting companies for each website.

 Google’s Opinion on PBNs